Updated: Aug 25

 One of the 16 Black Chefs Changing Food in America heads up a cafeteria?!
 Yes, you read that correctly.
 A visit to Sweet Home Cafe, headed by Jerome Grant and located inside the National Museum of African American History and Culture (NMAAHC), demonstrates exactly why so much has been written about this chef and the cafe itself.

 Now imagine the massive physical and metaphorical space that is the NMAAHC in DC.
 How does a restaurant that serves thousands of people a day stay true to its mission?
-By embracing food as a living history -- a testament to black roots throughout America, from the Creole Coast to the Agricultural South.
-Literally, each station in the cafe is dedicated to a region in which the African American experience has shaped and continues to shape the cuisine.
-Two years of research and the insights of many black chefs went into designing the menu.
+By embracing food as a living history -- a testament to Black roots throughout America, from the Creole Coast to the Agricultural South.
+Each station in the cafe is dedicated to a region in which the African American experience has shaped and continues to shape the cuisine.
+Two years of research and the insights of many Black chefs went into designing the menu.
 Dishes are designed to feed and teach people.
-Seasonal dishes often speak to aspects of the black experience in America or honor African Americans from throughout history.
-Sitting in the dining area you are surrounded by black culinary history, for example a photo of the Greensboro Four from the famed 1960 lunch counter protest hangs large and proud on the wall.
+Seasonal dishes often speak to aspects of the Black experience in America or honor African Americans from throughout history.
+Sitting in the dining area you are surrounded by Black culinary history.
+For example, a photo of the Greensboro Four from the famed 1960 lunch counter protest hangs large and proud on the wall.
 It reminds us of how far we have come and how integral food is to that history.
-A quote on another wall reads: “We [black people] have created a culinary tradition that has marked the food of this country more than any other.”
+A quote on another wall reads: “We [Black people] have created a culinary tradition that has marked the food of this country more than any other.”